a91quaini/intrinsicFRP/paper/paper.md

 - `Rcpp` [@eddelbuettel2018extending] and `RcppArmadillo` [@eddelbuettel2014rcpparmadillo]: They facilitate seamless integration between R, C++, and the armadillo C++ library.
 - `graphics`: Provides R functions for creating basic graphics.
 - `stats`: Offers R functions for performing statistical calculations and random number generation.

-# Acknowledgments
-The author extends gratitude to Fabio Trojani and Ming Yuan, who, along with the author, developed the methodologies underpinning the `intrinsicFRP` R library.

 # References